CosmicScars/Scars/README.md

    - **Challenge 1**: Fit Gaia DR3 data to Scars model.
 Alternatively use Eiler data.
           - Currently there is a code that generates a image with graphs that correlates two NGC galaxies using real data with Scars model and the Milky Way using sinthetic data with Scars model
           - Another code use Eilers real Milky Way stars rotation speed and kpc from galaxy centre vs Scars model and LambdaCDM model
           - Gaia DR3 data can be extracted from https://gea.esac.esa.int/archive/ ,click SEARCH and Advanced.
-Use the query provided
+Use the query provided in GAIA_DR3 folder
                Result: improve mw_rotation_final.png
    - **Challenge 2**: Improve Weyl curvature projections.
           - Projection of Weyl curvature and Scar footprint on CMB map